conda-forge/r-v8-feedstock/README.md

 Feedstock license: [BSD-3-Clause](https://github.com/conda-forge/r-v8-feedstock/blob/master/LICENSE.txt)

-Summary: An R interface to Google's open source JavaScript engine.
-This  package can now be compiled either with V8 version 6 or 7 (LTS) from  nodejs or with the legacy 3.14/3.15 branch of V8.
+Summary: An R interface to V8, Google's open source JavaScript and WebAssembly engine.
+This package can be compiled either with V8 version 6 and up, a NodeJS shared library, or the legacy 3.14/3.15 branch of V8.

 Current build status
 ====================